 - Your child attends school or daycare, where germs spread easily.

-What may my caregiver ask when I have acute diarrhea?
+What may my healthcare provider ask when I have acute diarrhea?

-Your caregiver will ask about your diarrhea, such as what it looks like and when it started.
+Your healthcare provider will ask about your diarrhea, such as what it looks like and when it started.
 He may ask if you have any blood or mucus in your diarrhea.
 He will ask what you have eaten recently and if you have traveled.
 He will ask what medicines you use or if you have been around anyone who is sick.
-Tell your caregiver if you have cramps in your abdomen.
-Your caregiver may check you for signs and symptoms of dehydration (loss of body fluids).
+Tell your healthcare provider if you have cramps in your abdomen.
+Your healthcare provider may check you for signs and symptoms of dehydration (loss of body fluids).